Judge: United States

 In many states throughout the United States, a judge is addressed as "Your Honor" or "Judge" when presiding over the court.
 "Judge" may be more commonly used by attorneys and staff, while either may be commonly used by the plaintiff or defendant.
 Notably, the Superior Court of Los Angeles County, the largest unified trial court in the United States, has a rule that the judge shall be addressed only as "Your Honor" while in court, and never as "Judge", "Judge (name)", "ma'am", or "sir".
 This is somewhat unusual as "Judge" and "Judge (name)" or similar forms of address are considered appropriate and respectful in many other courts.

-The judges of the Supreme Court of the United States, and the judges of the supreme courts of several US states and other countries are called "justices".
+The judges of the Supreme Court of the United States, and the judges of the supreme courts of several U.S. states and other countries are called "justices".
 Justices of the Supreme Court of the United States and Justices of other courts are addressed as "Justice (name)".
 The Chief Justice of the United States is formally addressed as "Mr. or Madam Chief Justice" but also may be identified and addressed as "Chief Justice (name)".

+Regardless of the specific term employed (judge or justice), the formal title is reduced to the postnominal abbreviation "J." in case citations and certain case law reporters when it is necessary to identify the author of a cited opinion.
+In American English, the postnominal "J." is always divided from the judge's name by a comma and a space, so that a citation to a dissenting opinion by Associate Justice Antonin Scalia would warn that the cited opinion is not the majority opinion with the parenthetical notation "Scalia, J., dissenting".
+The plural form is JJ.
+Unlike British English, this abbreviation style is used only in case citations, and is not used mid-sentence in regular prose (as distinguished from case citations dropped into sentences as parentheticals).
+Thus, a prose sentence discussing the actual contents of a dissenting opinion right before a case citation to that opinion would refer to the reasoning of "Justice Scalia", not "Scalia, J."

 The justices of the supreme courts usually hold higher offices than any other judges in a jurisdiction, including a justice of the peace, a judge who holds police court in some jurisdictions and who may also try small claims and misdemeanors.
 However, the State of New York inverts this usual order.
 The initial trial court in this state is called the Supreme Court of New York, and its judges are called "justices".
 The next highest appellate court is the Supreme Court, Appellate Division, whose judges are also called "justices".
 However, the highest court in New York is called the New York Court of Appeals, whose members are called "judges".